amareswar-n/amareswar-n/README.md

 ## Hello, Mate! <img src="https://github.com/amareswar-n/amareswar-n/raw/main/down-pointing.gif" width="32px" height="20px">
 Thanks for stopping by my GitHub profile, glad you stumble upon it.

 I'm AmAr and I spend most of my free time learning and bulding through hands on experimentation.
-Many of my projects and explorations are published in the repositories here, reflecting my journey of continuous skill development.
+Many of my projects and explorations are published in the repositories here, reflecting my journey of continuous skill development.<br/>
 Driven by a passion for innovation and collaboration, I'm always open to exchanging ideas and working together.
 Feel free to explore, fork or reach out if you'd like to grow together!